dale8/report-demo/README.md

 ## Known limitations

 Without any manual setup starter will work on Spring Boot project only.

+DTOs to be translated have to be placed under the same package (or in subpackage) as the clas annotated with `@SpringBootApplication` (main class of the application)

 Writer implementations provided by starter are good for printnig flat DTOs, meaning simple POJOs containing as fields only simle types, such as ints, booleans, Strings etc. Printing DTOs that contain fields of complex types, such as other DTOs, will depend on string representation of those types.